SuedIsProgramming/tutorials-rnog/plot_sim_event/README.md

 ```
 It should produce a series of png files showing waveforms.
 The next step is to turn these into images for the CNN to usse.

+## Fast Start

+If you'd like to jump to make plots, then you can skip to step 3,
+and use some "sample events" I've put here: `/i3store/users/rnog/sim_sample/`.